tadpol/Avrian-Jump/README.markdown

 This started out as a desire to be able to program an [Arduino][] from an iOS device.
 Since it doesn't seem like compiler tools of any sort would get into the app store, I figured something would need to be done in HTML5.
-And if a [PC emulator][psemu] could be written in javascript, so could something like this.
+And if a [PC emulator][pcemu] could be written in javascript, so could something like this.

 However, recreating the Arduino IDE in HTML seemed like too much work, at least for a first